Accessibility

 Colour contrast

-• On some parts of the website, the colour contrast makes it hard to read text.
-This does not meet WCAG 2.1 success criterion 1.4.3 (contrast minimum).
+- On some parts of the website, elements do not meet minimum colour contrast ratio thresholds.
+Some users might find it difficult to read the text.
+This does not meet WCAG 2.2 success criterion 1.4.3 (Contrast minimum).

 Images

-• On some pages, the links on images don’t have alternative text.
-This doesn’t meet WCAG 2.1 success criterion 2.4.4 (link purpose in context).
+- On some pages, the links on images don’t have alternative text.
+Images must have alternate text, so screen readers have a way of translating an image into words.
+This doesn’t meet WCAG 2.2 success criterion 2.4.4 (link purpose in context).

 Headings